ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Create a container
 ^^^^^^^^^^^^^^^^^^

-The first step is to create a container where apps can be installed:
+The first step is to create a container where applications can be installed:

 Open Settings and scroll down to *Libertine* under the *System* sub-heading.